dwarkeshsp/hugoblog/content/posts/great-families.md

 markup: "mmark"
 ---

-Please email me at dwarkesh.sanjay.patel@gmail.com if you figure out that I've messed up the math.
-It wouldn't surprise me since genetics or statistics aren't my thing, and I would really appreciate the correction.

 ## Introduction

 Scott Alexander recently wrote a really interesting blog [post](https://astralcodexten.substack.com/p/secrets-of-the-great-families) about why some families manage to produce super-impressive people generation after generation.
 He asks how genetic advantages like IQ can persevere through generations given regression to the mean: